Construction Traffic Delays

 I-205 – Mill Plain Interchange to 18th Street improvements

-Tuesday, June 27, to Friday, June 30: Traffic in both directions of Northeast 18th Street, between Northeast 107th Avenue and NE 112th Avenue, may alternate through a single-lane, from 6 a.m. to 6 p.m. daily, for sign installation and landscaping.
+Monday, July 24, to Friday, July 28: Traffic in both directions of Northeast 18th Street, between Northeast 107th Avenue and NE 112th Avenue, may alternate through a single-lane, from 6 a.m. to 6 p.m. daily, for irrigation and landscaping work.

-Monday, June 26, to Friday, June 30: A single lane in either direction of SR 502 will close intermittently, between I-5 and Battle Ground, from 9 a.m. to 3 p.m. daily, for road widening.
+Monday, July 24, to Friday, July 28: A single-lane in either direction of SR 502, will close intermittently with flaggers, between I-5 and Battle Ground, from 9 a.m. to 3 p.m. daily, for roadway widening.